 What makes the way you sense the world absolutely unique?
 How can we extend and amplify our senses?
-Hear the Big Bang, test your taste buds, see the world like an animal and get hands-on with technology that will reveal how humans have been stretching their senses for centuries.
+At this incredible family exhibition, you could hear the Big Bang, test your taste buds, see the world like an animal and get hands-on with technology that revealed how humans have been stretching their senses for centuries.

-Experiment with a musical instrument for the 21st century!
-The unique Sensory Soundpits use sand, motion-capture technology, original music and animations.
-As you play with the sand, you’ll create your very own soundscapes and visual mixes.
+A musical instrument for the 21st century!
+The unique Sensory Soundpits used sand, motion-capture technology, original music and animations.
+As you played with the sand, you created your very own soundscapes and visual mixes.

-You can really leave a mark on the exhibition when you get hands-on with Touch Me!
-This colourful artwork uses different shades of thermochromic inks, which react to your body heat when touched.
+You could really leave a mark on the exhibition by getting hands-on with Touch Me!
+This colourful artwork used different shades of thermochromic inks, which react to your body heat when touched.

 In the Eyes of the Animal

 Can you imagine what the world might look like if you were an owl?
 What about a frog or a dragonfly?
-This incredible video installation, presented on a huge 180˚ screen, will take you on a visual journey as you explore a forest through the eyes of these creatures.
+This incredible video installation, presented on a huge 180˚ screen, took you on a visual journey as you explored a forest through the eyes of these creatures.

 Journey Through the Mirror Pool

 Sound recordist Chris Watson, who has worked on shows like Springwatch and Frozen Planet, teamed up with local students to capture sounds in, around and even below Bradford's Mirror Pool.
-Now you can hear the result: an eight-minute composition that reveals the hidden sounds of Bradford.
+The result was an eight-minute composition that revealed the hidden sounds of Bradford.

 Animal sensing trail

-Younger visitors can follow this trail around the galleries to find surprising and amazing facts about animals’ senses.
+Younger visitors could follow this trail around the galleries to find surprising and amazing facts about animals’ senses.

 Sensing the Unknown

 How can technology enhance senses?
 How can we sense the vastly distant, the microscopic, or the physically inaccessible?
-Explore objects from our collection that illuminate the ways our senses can be tested, improved and augmented.
+Objects from our collection illuminated the ways our senses can be tested, improved and augmented.